Have you been wondering about cooking classes in Lisbon? I’ve got you covered!

 At the Traditional Portuguese Cooking Class, you’ll spend three hours with a professional chef in Homecooking’s fabulous kitchen learning the recipes that have been passed down through generations.

 You’ll create a range of dishes—an appetizer, two entrees, a side and dessert—all while enjoying local wines or beer and the famous cherry liqueur to pair with your meal.
 This is the only tour which includes both savory and sweet offerings as well as a variety of spirits and is the most rounded experience.
+I really loved it!

 I can’t tell you how much I enjoyed this class!
 I did this class with my little boy who was 7 at the time and we both really enjoyed mingling with the group and creating delicious dishes!
 You don’t need any prior cooking experience—just enthusiasm!
 The chef provides step-by-step guidance as you prepare some of the country’s most beloved recipes.